 Study CRFs will be developed by the study team and HPTN SDMC.
-Data will be transferred to the HPTN SDMC, entered, and cleaned using the HPTN SDMC DataFax data management system.
-Quality control reports and queries routinely will be generated and distributed to the study sites for verification and resolution.
+Data will be transferred to the HPTN SDMC, entered, and cleaned using the HPTN SDMC.
+Queries routinely will be generated and distributed to the study sites for verification and resolution.